heritai/Predicting-market-states-using-Python/README.md

 *   **Trading Strategy Development:**  Develop and test trading strategies based on the estimated HMM parameters, as suggested in the original paper.
 *   **Extend the model** Add news and events as components of the HMM

+**Note:** The images for marke dynamics are taken from the book:
+>Cartea Á, Jaimungal S, Penalva J. Algorithmic and high-frequency trading.
+Cambridge University Press; 2015 Aug 6.